Sabri0o/Issue-Tracker/ReadMe.md

 ## Notes:
-* good ressource for updating a subdocument in mongoose: https://dev.to/danimalphantom/adding-updating-and-removing-subdocuments-with-mongoose-1dj5
+* good resource for updating a subdocument in mongoose: https://dev.to/danimalphantom/adding-updating-and-removing-subdocuments-with-mongoose-1dj5

 * "using the main database for testing purposes is not ideal since we’re polluting the database with test data.
 Instead, we need to utilize a test database and add a dummy data to it to assert against.
 To do this, we can use the beforeEach() and afterEach() hooks - which, as the names suggest, add and remove a dummy document to the database before and after each test case is ran." https://mherman.org/blog/testing-node-js-with-mocha-and-cha